Cocoliche

 2 — The challenge

 Brenda and Constanza, founders of the brand, approached us with an exciting opportunity to improve their back-office operations.
 They were looking to increase performance and introduce new features, including Inventory Control and Barcode Scanner Integration.
+Moreover, their staff was frustrated by some back-office pages due to extremely slow response times (in the order of minutes).

 "Their efficiency, kindness, and punctuality were impressive.
 They delivered excellent solutions."